MilaNLProc/contextualized-topic-models/README.rst

 Kitty
 ~~~~~

-Kitty is an easy to use
+Kitty is an easy to use utility that allows you to run topic modeling on a set of documents,
+manually assign some topics to labels and apply the classifiers to novel documents.
+It is
+very easy to use.
+See the documentaiton.

 New Models
 ~~~~~~~~~~